2025–26 Uganda Premier League

-The 2025–26 Uganda Premier League (known as the StarTimes Uganda Premier League for sponsorship reasons) is the 58th season of the Uganda Premier League, the top-tier football league in Uganda.
-The season started on 26 September 2025 and will end on 14 February 2026.
+The 2025–26 Uganda Premier League (known as the StarTimes Uganda Premier League for sponsorship reasons) was the 58th season of the Uganda Premier League, the top-tier football league in Uganda.
+The season started on 26 September 2025 and ended on 23 May 2026.

-Vipers SC are the defending champions after winning the 2024–25 season, (7th title overall).
+Vipers SC were the defending champions having won the 2024–25 season, (7th title overall) and successfully defended their title, having only lost one match albeit via walkover to Kitara FC, as they were protesting against changes towards the league format.

 Teams

 The league consists of 16 teams – the top 13 teams from the previous season, and three teams promoted from the FUFA Big League.

 Changes from previous season

-Calvary FC, Buhimba Saints and Gaddafi were promoted from the 2024–25 FUFA Big League,replacing Mbale Heroes, Wakiso Giants and Bright Stars the 2024–25 bottom three teams.
+Calvary FC, Buhimba Saints and Entebbe UPPC (formerly known as Gaddafi FC) were promoted from the 2024–25 FUFA Big League,replacing Mbale Heroes, Wakiso Giants and Bright Stars the 2024–25 bottom three teams.

+Rebranding of Gaddafi FC to Entebbe UPPC FC

+As per club statement, a takeover of newly promoted Gaddafi FC by the Uganda Print and Publishing Corporation (UPPC) was approved by local football governing body, FUFA.
+As a result, the club was renamed to Entebbe UPPC FC.